CtrlK

 Progressive Disclosure

-The content is reasonably organized with clear section headers, but everything is in a single file with no references to supporting materials.
-The Examples section could be separated or the content could be better structured to avoid redundancy with the Usage section.
+The content is reasonably organized with clear section headers, but everything is in a single file with no bundle files.
+The Examples section could be separated or the content could benefit from a reference file for less common API endpoints.
+For a skill of this size (~70 lines of content), the inline approach is acceptable but the redundancy between Usage and Examples sections suggests poor organization.

 2 / 3